Harleysville Alimony and Spousal Support Lawyers

-Frequently Asked Questions about Alimony in Harleysville
+Frequently Asked Questions about Alimony

 Alimony has nothing to do with the emotional or personal aspects of moving on following a divorce.
 Instead, alimony is focused solely on maintaining financial parity between spouses as they go their separate ways.
 This is because marriage, at least in part, represents a financial partnership where two individuals build a household from their pooled income and resources.
 However, alimony can be modified or eliminated under certain substantially changed circumstances, such as if your ex-spouse remarries or begins cohabitating with a romantic partner to the extent that your ex-spouse and his or her partner begin sharing their living expenses.

 The new tax laws preclude individuals who pay alimony from deducting those payments from their federal taxes and also mean that alimony payments are excluded from the income of the recipient.
 However, courts are free to consider the tax ramifications of alimony in determining the amount of an obligation.
 Thus, courts may be convinced to reduce alimony payments because the receiving spouse is now effectively receiving those payments tax-free.